mokaddesh-cefalo/assignment/README.md

     To get all stories by user send get request to ‘/api/users/{userName}/stories’ To get a User by UserName send get request to ‘/api/users/{userName}’

+#userName	string

+    Info: Should be unique, this will be used as 'ID'

 #active	boolean

 #createdDate	string($date-time)